These no-bake oreo tarts are made with white chocolate namelaka and red fruits. Namelaka is the japanese term for extra creamy texture!

 - This recipe will yield 6 (4inch/10cm in diameter) mini tarts.
 Tart pans with removable bottoms are recommended.
 You can make this recipe in one big tart pan, but you may have to increase the amount of the ingredients by half, depending by the size of your tart pan.

-- You can (and should) use the two recipes – tart shells and cream – separately.
+- You can also (and should) use the two recipes – tart shells and cream – separately.
 You can fill the shells with a simple chocolate ganache (dark or white) or dulce de leche and top with your favorite topping.
 And for the Namelaka cream, I’m thinking using it as a filling for éclairs, choux, doughnuts, trifles…sky is the limit!
 Just keep in mind that the cream needs to be stored in the fridge, and it will keep for 3-4 days.

 And in case you have some red fruits left over and don’t know what to do with them, why don’t you make this smoothie?
 It’s guaranteed you’ll love it!